To successfully complete the summer program application process, please follow step 1 through step 5.

 Download example of letter of motivation (PDF)

 If you are part of the CO-OP program, you need the approval of your CO-OP advisor to be able to participate in the exchange program.
-To do so, e-mail your CO-OP advisor (see details below).
+To do so, fill out the Mobility application in your Co-op Navigator in uoZone.
 You will need to upload the e-mail (in PDF format) response from your advisor into your online application form.